avis-router/avis/client/java/doc/README.txt

 ================================================================================

-NOTE: The client library distribution does not include the avis.server component which is needed to build and run the tests.
+NOTE: The client library distribution does not include the avis.server component which is needed to run the test suite.
 You can modify and build the avis-client.jar from source with Ant using this distribution, but you will not be able to run tests or build a full distribution.